PAD10’s Role: Adaptable Housing for a Democratic Future

 We are not just building homes—we are designing platforms for independence, foundations for participation, and futures that can grow.

-“The right to a home is the right to a future.”
+“The right to a home is a right to the city for its people”

 If democracy is to endure, it must be lived, not just legislated.